htmlcomponents/dsd-set-html-unsafe/readme.md

 - css-in-head.html: In doc head: `<link rel="stylesheet" href="./icon-button.css" />`.
 - no-css-in-head.html: no css link rel in doc head.

+In this repo, there is also a css-in-body.html file, which has a CSS link at the top of the body.
+It behaves the same in Chrome and Firefox as css-in-head.html.

 Chrome, css-in-head.html